facelessuser/coloraide/docs/src/markdown/gamut.md

 reducing chroma in the CIELCh color space, LCh Chroma can hold hue and lightness in the LCh color space relatively constant.
 This is currently the default method used.

+/// note
+As most colors in ColorAide use a D65 white point by default, LCh D65 is used as the gamut mapping color space.
+///

 The algorithm generally works by performing both clipping and chroma reduction.
 Using bisection, the chroma is reduced and then the chroma reduced color is clipped.
 Using ∆E~2000~, the distance between the chroma reduced color and the clipped chroma reduced color is measured.
 If the resultant distance falls within the specified threshold, the clipped